MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 | Apache Interactive Query | In-memory caching for interactive and faster Hive queries. |
 | Apache Kafka | An open-source platform that's used for building streaming data pipelines and applications.
 Kafka also provides message-queue functionality that allows you to publish and subscribe to data streams. |

-Use Azure HDInsight as a replacement for Microsoft Machine Learning Server when you need to:
+Use Azure HDInsight as a replacement for Machine Learning Server when you need to:

 - Create optimized clusters for Hadoop, Spark, Interactive query (LLAP), Kafka, Storm, HBase, and ML Services on Azure.
 - Use an end-to-end SLA on all your production workloads.